 14. Magnolia

 Magnolia is a beautiful, historic Seattle neighborhood on a hill overlooking the city.
 The homes in the neighborhood are large and stately, and the streets are lined with trees.
 The area has several parks and green spaces, most notably Discovery Park.
 Make sure to drive through the park or hike along one of the trails to see the West Point Lighthouse and views of the Puget Sound.
-Magnolia is also close to downtown Seattle, making it a great area.
+Magnolia is also close to downtown Seattle, making it a great area if you need to commute.

 Learn more about the Magnolia neighborhood in Seattle.